helloanime/Gogoanime/README.md

 ```
 <?php
 $base_url = "//{$_SERVER['SERVER_NAME']}";
-$website_name = "GogoAnime"; // The name u want for the website
+$website_name = "HelloAnime"; // The name u want for the website
-$apiLink = ""; // Go here https://github.com/KirixenYT/anime-api and host one, and paste the link without the '/' at the end
+$apiLink = "https://gogoanime-anime-api.vercel.app"; // Go here https://github.com/KirixenYT/anime-api and host one, and paste the link without the '/' at the end
-$consumet = ""; // host ur own consumet api from here `https://github.com/consumet/api.consumet.org` and paste the api here without the `/` at the end
+$consumet = "https://helloanime-consumet-api.vercel.app"; // host ur own consumet api from here `https://github.com/consumet/api.consumet.org` and paste the api here without the `/` at the end
 if (date("d") > 15){
-    $apiLink = ""; // same for here
+    $apiLink = "https://gogoanime-anime-api.vercel.app"; // same for here
 }
 ?>
 ```